 Mesoamerican Barrier Reef; Mexico, Belize, and Honduras

-If you go: Natural Habitat Adventures and World Wildlife Fund run a Belize tour with snorkelling in protected areas of the coral reef.
-See manta rays, sea turtles and the occasional manatee on a night snorkelling tour.
+If you go: Viator’s Belize tour offers snorkeling in protected areas of the coral reef.
+See manta rays, sea turtles and the occasional manatee on a night snorkeling tour.

 White Cliffs of Dover, Great Britain

 The iconic white cliffs of Dover are slipping away at an alarming rate.
 The rare cliffs, exposed to the weather and battered by storm waves, are retreating at a rate 10 times faster in the last 150 years than they did in the 7,000 years prior.
 Each year eight to 12 inches calve from the soft-cliff coastline of this natural wonder and tumble down to the beach below, according to a 2016 report.
 What’s to blame for the accelerated erosion?
 The research team suggests thinning cliff-front beaches play a role.
 The dynamic is exacerbated by rising sea levels and increased storm intensity due to global warming.